LIVE PHYSICS // checking…

 Stack

-Python 3.12MuJoCo 3.xFastAPIPydantic v2uvDockerCloudflare TunnelGitHub Actions → GHCRWatchtower
+Python 3.12MuJoCo 3.xFastAPIPydantic v2three.jsAstrouvDockerCloudflare TunnelGitHub Actions → GHCRWatchtower

-The whole runtime self-hosts on a Ryzen 1700X with 16 GB RAM.
-Cold start (API + MuJoCo) is ~3 seconds; a single safety analysis lands in 400–800 ms; cache hits return in ~1 ms. You're hitting that machine through a Cloudflare Tunnel right now.
+The whole runtime self-hosts on a Ryzen 9 home server.
+A single conveyor sim lands in 60–200 ms; a full envelope search in 400–800 ms; cache hits in ~1 ms. Batch mode chews through ~7 pallets/second across all cores.
+You're hitting that machine through a Cloudflare Tunnel right now.

 +~